rich-murphey/gnu-graphics/README.md

 \title{Title of the article.}
 \author{The Author's name}
 \maketitle
-This is an example of how to include PostScript figures in LaTeX documents.
+This is an example of how to include Postscript figures in LaTeX documents.
 \begin{figure}[h]
 \centerline{\psfig{figure=test.ps,height=3in}}
 \caption{Here is a description of the figure which will appear below it.}